xootkama/meetdebloater/README.md

 7. Leave Phone for 5 minutes until the process completes.
 8. Enjoy your highly private samsung device with no google or samsung crap.

 <strong> A Factory reset is not necessary but still recommended.
-If you perform fectory reset be sure not to skip google login </strong>
+If you perform factory reset and be sure to skip google login </strong>

 <h2> Will this work on Mac or Linux </h2>
  To be honest I don't have a mac but I do have a linux pc though I have not tested on it yet.